Former Army Reserve Ambassador, Soldier recalls 9/11 attack on Pentagon

 |0

-This work, Former Army Reserve Ambassador, Soldier recalls 9/11 attack on Pentagon [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Former Army Reserve Ambassador, Soldier recalls 9/11 attack on Pentagon, by SSG Shawn Morris, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT